Research Interests

 Cultural heritage

-My research focuses on two aspects: how states deploy heritage narratives for nation-building purposes and how artists react to exclusive heritage narratives.
+My research focuses on three aspects: how states deploy heritage narratives for nation-building purposes, how artists react to exclusive heritage narratives, and how museums adress their colonial past.

 Publications: